 The following was published in

-the proposed Prime Minister's Business Advisory Council, supposing that the
+Climate Spectator regarding the proposed Prime Minister's Business Advisory Council and its leader Maurice Newman, supposing that the Liberals got into government.

 On wind power Mr Newman wrote in the publication The Spectator (not associated

 with Business or Climate Spectator) on January 21, 2012: